MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/modules/registries.md

 - [JSPM](https://jspm.org/)

 > jspm provides a module CDN allowing any package from npm to be directly loaded in the browser and other JS environments as a fully optimized native JavaScript module.

-e.g. I learnt this in a tutorial on Deno.
+Everything is already an ESModule and works well in Deno - no query params needed.

+Example:

 ```javascript
 import React from "https://dev.jspm.io/react";